open-atmos/PySDM/paper/paper.md

 # Usage examples

-The PySDM examples are shipped in a separate package that can be instaled with `pip install git+https://github.com/atmos-cloud-sim-uj/PySDM-examples.git` or conveniently experimented with using Colab or mybinder.org platforms (single-click launching badges included in the `PySDM` README file).
+The PySDM examples are shipped in a separate package that can be installed with `pip install git+https://github.com/atmos-cloud-sim-uj/PySDM-examples.git` or conveniently experimented with using Colab or mybinder.org platforms (single-click launching badges included in the `PySDM` README file).
-The examples are based on setups from literature and the package is structured using bibliographic labels (e.g., `PySDM_examples.Shima_et_al_2009`).
+The examples are based on setups from literature, and the package is structured using bibliographic labels (e.g., `PySDM_examples.Shima_et_al_2009`).

 All examples feature a `settings.py` file with simulation parameters, a `simulation.py` file including logic